PostHog/posthog.com/contents/blog/story-about-pivots.md

 PostHog has pivoted _a lot_.

 After 5 pivots in 6 months, we got into [YCombinator](https://www.ycombinator.com/) last year, pivoted again whilst we were there and have now gone from the first commit to thousands of deployments, a team across 10 countries and $12M raised, in well under a year.
+We've a long way to go, but we're delighted at how it has gone so far.

 This is that story and what we learned from it.